buttress/phpx/README.md

 If you encounter any problems or have any questions, please open an issue on GitHub.

-Thanks for checkout out PHPX!
+Thanks for checking out PHPX ❤️